wisdomrainmusic/hm-pro-theme/DEVELOPMENT.md

 # HM Pro Theme — Development Rules (Stability Guide)
+Gutenberg Blocks: InnerBlocks + PHP Render Gotcha

+When developing HM blocks that use InnerBlocks together with PHP-based rendering (render.php), it is critical to correctly serialize child blocks into post_content.

+The Issue We Hit

+HM Features Row uses InnerBlocks to contain hmpro/feature-item.

+The block is rendered dynamically in PHP (render.php).

+However, the block’s save() function returned null.

+Result:

+Inner blocks (hmpro/feature-item) were not reliably serialized into post_content.

+In the editor, everything looked correct.

+On the frontend, $content passed to render.php was empty → Feature Items did not appear.

+Other HM blocks worked because they:

+did not use InnerBlocks, or

+stored all data in attributes instead of child blocks.

+The Correct Pattern

+If a block:

+uses InnerBlocks, and

+relies on PHP (render.php) for frontend markup,

+then save() must serialize the inner blocks, even if the wrapper markup is generated in PHP.

+Correct save() Implementation
+save() {
+	return <InnerBlocks.Content />;
+}

+Key point:

+PHP renders the wrapper/layout.

+Gutenberg must still store inner blocks so they are available as $content in PHP.

+What NOT to Do
+save() {
+	return null;
+}

+Returning null is only safe when:

+the block has no InnerBlocks, or

+all frontend data is stored in attributes and rebuilt entirely in PHP.

+Rule of Thumb

+InnerBlocks + PHP render = always serialize InnerBlocks.Content.

+If child blocks disappear on frontend but exist in editor, check save() first.

+CSS, enqueue, cache, and widget logic are secondary until serialization is confirmed.

+This guideline prevents editor ↔ frontend mismatches and ensures block content survives caching, templates, and dynamic rendering.
 2026-01-26 – HM Product Tabs (Gutenberg) – Taxonomy Search Fix

 Problem